GForGumby/Underdog-Completed-Exposure-Grabber/README.md

 Note: You'll have to do this for each tournament individually.
 This was done so that if a tournament is max entered, you don't keep getting the exposures from it over and over as this is run.

-Example of resulting CSV file: `Buzzer Beater.csv` located in this repo.
+Example of resulting CSV file: `Triple Play.csv` located in this repo.